wera-as/LogLeaf/README.md

 # File Download Logger

 The File Download Logger is a robust and adaptable PHP class designed for logging file downloads to either a text file or a CSV file.
 The class creates timestamped entries for each download event and is capable of returning all log data in a structured format for potential data analysis purposes.
+It provides support for PHP 5.6 and PHP 7.0+.
 ## Features

 - Set custom log file path